-The coolest walking tour in Bucharest is the Communist Walking tour.
+One of the coolest and amazing walking tours in Bucharest is the Communist Walking tour.
 The tour is a free tour that runs at 3 PM everyday Monday to Friday.
 But I did this walk on my own as I couldn’t get to the meeting place on time.
 The walk starts off at Romanian Athenaeum and ends at the Parliament Palace.

-Note: For a personlised tour, this tour can be booked using Viator website.
+For a personalised tour, this tour can also be booked using the Viator website.

 Logistics of Communist Walking Tour

 During the period of 1947 and 1989, Bucharest was under the communist government, and these landmarks are the witness to the protests and marches during that period.
 And this is the reason why it is called the Communist walking tour.